nexssp/language_nodejs/README.md

-nexss js default compiler # displays all available runtimes/compilers nexss js default compiler deno # to set the Deno compiler nexss js default compiler node # to set the Node.js compiler nexss lua default compiler unset # to reset to defaults (Node.js)
+nexss js default compiler # displays all available runtimes/compilers nexss js default compiler deno # to set the Deno compiler nexss js default compiler node # to set the Node.js compiler nexss js default compiler unset # to reset to defaults (Node.js)

 nexss js default compiler --nocache # use --nocache if you have changed configuration files manually